Prospect Foundation

 The Prospect Foundation (遠景基金會) is a government-affiliated think tank based in Taiwan, established in 1997, which aims to analyze the relations across the Taiwan Strait, international politics and economy, and provide suggestions of policies for the Taiwanese government.
 There are about a dozen of research fellows in the foundation who research and analyze the development of international and cross-strait relations.

 The Prospect Foundation ranks 94th in the Top Think Tanks in Southeast Asia and the Pacific of Global Go To Think Tank Index 2017 report published by Think Tanks and Civil Societies Program.

 History

 The Prospect Foundation is affiliated with the Taiwanese government.

 Former Minister of Foreign Affairs, Dr. Tan-sun (Mark) Chen (traditional Chinese: 陳唐山) has served as the chairman since August 10, 2016, I-chung Lai (traditional Chinese: 賴怡忠) serves as the president and Tin-huey Lin (traditional Chinese: 林廷輝) serves as the vice president.

 The Prospect Foundation invited former U.S. Secretary of State Mike Pompeo to deliver a speech on March 4, 2022.
 Reporting of Pompeo's pay varied, with $150,000 being the most commonly reported figure.
 In his speech, Pompeo called on the United States to recognize the Republic of China as an independent and sovereign country.

-On 7 April 2023, the foundation was sanctioned by the Chinese government for supporting Taiwanese independence.
+On 7 April 2023, the foundation was sanctioned by the Chinese government as a "diehard "Taiwan independence" separatist" organizationfor supporting Taiwanese independence.